Nikhil-81/big_basket/bigbasket/README.md

  <h1>Big-Basket Ecommerce</h1>

  <h3>Description :</h3>
- <p> It is a Grocery website where you can buy day to day grocery for your Household.
+It is a Grocery website where you can buy day to day grocery for your Household.
 We tried to implement all the feature I have mentioned below using the tech-Stack I have mentioned below.
-It is fully functional and responsive website. </p>
+It is fully functional and responsive website.

  ---